sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

 ??? success "Answer"
     `snakemake --cores 1 -r -p results/highCO2_sample1/highCO2_sample1_mapped_reads.sam`

-    If you run it now, don't forget to have a look at the log and benchmark files!

-#### HISAT2 options
+??? info "Explanation of HISAT2 options (read when you have time!)"
     * `--dta`: report alignments tailored for transcript assemblers
     * `--fr`: set alignment of -1, -2 mates to forward/reverse (position of reads in a pair relatively to each other)
     * `--no-mixed`: remove unpaired alignments for paired reads
     * `--no-discordant`: remove discordant alignments for paired reads
     * `--time`: print wall-clock time taken by search phases
     * `--new-summary`: print alignment summary in a new style
     * `--no-unal`: suppress SAM records for reads that failed to align

 ### Creating a rule to convert and sort SAM files to BAM